-The Council supports the ISRP findings and feels that the proposal could serve as an implementation arm for the restoration plan if the detail and understanding to priorities for the Pacific lamprey in the Columbia River Basin are presented soundly in the context of this proposal.
+Council staff supports the ISRP findings and feels that the proposal could serve as an implementation arm for the restoration plan if the detail and understanding to priorities for the Pacific lamprey in the Columbia River Basin are presented soundly in the context of this proposal.

-Based on the ISRP review the Council support only the ongoing actions associated with the finalization of the lamprey restoration plan and that any additional actions depend on CRITFC addressing the ISRP concerns and future reviews by the ISRP and Council.
+Based on the ISRP review the Council staff recommends that the Council, at this time, support only the ongoing actions associated with the finalization of the lamprey restoration plan and that any additional actions depend on CRITFC addressing the ISRP concerns and future reviews by the ISRP and Council.